 Humans need downtime to recharge.
 But we’re so used to being busy that we seek external stimulation when we’re not.
 It feels more comfortable to dash from event to event and to reach for your smart phone any minute you find yourself still, than to just be.
 Once you practice using those quiet moments to allow your mind to wander and rest, you’ll be amazed at what can come out of that stillness.
-If it sounds intimidating, rest assured that this sort of downtime, whether with meditation, relaxation, or other types of mindfulness or nothingness practices, get easier with practice.
-The practice is worth it to forego needing a to-do list full of items marked “done” to feel at-ease.
+If it sounds intimidating or wasteful, rest assured that this sort of downtime, whether with meditation, relaxation, or other types of mindfulness or nothingness practices, get easier and more purposeful with practice.
+The practice is worth it to forego needing a to-do list full of items marked “done” to feel at ease.

 If you’re facing a problem that needs solving, a writing or creative block, or feeling stagnant, take a step back from the grind and do nothing.
 Absolutely nothing.
 You’ll be amazed at how much can be accomplished, how many ideas can be born, and what fresh perspective you can gain from the nothingness.

 In America, it’s the topic of conversation that has gotten out of hand, not the actual fact that we’re busy.